Frank O'Bannon: Governor of Indiana

 In 1996, with Evan Bayh ineligible to seek a third consecutive term as governor due to term limits, O'Bannon became the Democratic nominee for governor.
 He overcame an early deficit in the polls against his Republican opponent, Indianapolis mayor Stephen Goldsmith and won in a close race, 52% to 47%.
 He was re-elected by a larger margin, 57% to 42%, in 2000 against second district Congressman David M. McIntosh.

 During the boom years of the 1990s, when Indiana amassed a record $2 billion surplus, O'Bannon was able to cut taxes by $1.5 billion, hire 500 more police officers in the state and win increased funding for schools and extended health insurance for poor families.
-He also signed landmark legislation creating the AMBER Alert program in Indiana, as well as legislation requiring drivers to slow or change lanes for emergency vehicles stopped along Hoosier roadways.
+He also signed landmark legislation creating the Amber alert program in Indiana, as well as legislation requiring drivers to slow or change lanes for emergency vehicles stopped along Hoosier roadways.

 In the years of 1998 and 1999 O'Bannon served as the Chairman of Midwestern Governors Association.
 In 1999, O'Bannon created the Public Access Counselor Office by executive order after a statewide collaboration of seven newspapers found great obstacles in obtaining government information in Indiana.
 In 1999, the Indiana General Assembly established it by statute.

 In 2000 he won an easy re-election bid under the theme of Keeping Indiana Moving in the Right Direction.
+Furthermore, he was seen as a tough candidate to beat owing to his own personal affability.
+His opponent in the election, 2nd District Congressman David McIntosh said: "Everywhere I'd go, people would say that to me: 'How are you going to run against someone who is everyone's grandfather?'"
 His campaign featured memorable advertisements with O'Bannon reprising his basketball past by shooting a perfect jump shot.

-After the 9/11 disaster and subsequent market downturn, Indiana lost 120,000 jobs, tax revenues dropped, and O'Bannon had to cut social services and other services in order to spare education.
+After the September 11 attacks and subsequent market downturn, Indiana lost 120,000 jobs, tax revenues dropped, and O'Bannon had to cut social services and other services in order to spare education.
 In 2001 he worked with the state legislature to formulate a major restructuring of the state tax system.
 His opponents blamed him for various problems arising in the second term, including a slow response by his environmental agency to a big fish kill, and problems at two-state centers for the developmentally disabled.